Graduate Faculty Rules and Regulations

 A. Official meetings of the Graduate Faculty shall be of two types:

 1. Regular meetings.
-Regular meetings of the Graduate Faculty shall be held, upon the call of the Chair of the Graduate Faculty, at least once each semester.
+Regular meetings of the Graduate Faculty shall be held, upon the call of the President of the Graduate Faculty, at least once each semester.
 The call and agenda for the meeting shall be mailed to all members of the Graduate Faculty at least one week in advance of the meetings.

 2. Special meetings.
-Special meetings are called by (a) the Chair of the Graduate Faculty as deemed necessary at his or her discretion or by (b) written petition of five (5) percent of the membership of the Graduate Faculty.
+Special meetings are called by (a) the President of the Graduate Faculty as deemed necessary at his or her discretion or by (b) written petition of five (5) percent of the membership of the Graduate Faculty.
 Special meetings shall be held within twenty (20) school days after the request has been made.
 Special meetings shall be for a specific purpose, announced in advance by written notice to the Members, and no business other than that for which the meeting is called shall be transacted.

 B. Conduct of Meetings